otrv4/otrv4/architecture-decisions/001-security-level.md

 To achieve ~224-bit elliptic curve security, we chose curve Ed448 ("Goldilocks") for ECDH.
-We use SHAKE-256 as the hash function during the generation of secret keys, since it gives give 256-bit security if the output is 64 bytes and 128 if the output is 32 bytes.
+We use SHAKE-256 as the hash function during the generation of secret keys, since it gives a 256-bit security if the output is 64 bytes and 128 if the output is 32 bytes.
 Although Ed448 does not have as much published cryptanalysis as Curve25519, it can be safely used as Curve25519 [\[1\]](#references).

 To achieve classic Diffie-Hellman ~128-bit security, we use a brace key, which is described in